 You can also use store-made fresh and raw juices if you don’t have the time to make it from scratch at home or if you don’t have a juicer, if you are going to make smoothies, then it’d best to have a blender.
 While using fresh and raw fruits and vegetables, make sure to use them right away so that the freshness doesn’t decrease in value or that the food doesn’t spoil.

 A handful of nuts can really help with hunger pangs.

 Can You Eat on a Juice Cleanse and What Can You Eat?

 The big question of the day!
 It is a common misconception that you can’t eat while on juicing.
 You can, indeed, eat while on this diet.
 You have to be mindful of what you eat.
 It would be best if you also stayed away from any animal products and processed foods.

 If you are feeling hungry, you can always eat more raw fruits and vegetables, and vegan, gluten-free meals.
 You can also snack on carrots or peppers, apples, and kiwis.
-An all-vegetable salad is also an excellent alternative for your meals along with your choice of juice.
+An all-vegetable salad is also an excellent alternative for your meals along with your choice of fresh juice.

 Pros and Cons of A Juice Cleanse